Grete von Urbanitzky: Red Vienna

-The 1920s was almost certainly Grete von Urbanitzky most productive decade.
-It was the period during which many of her 32 (by 1943) novels appeared, often in rapid succession and with high print-runs.
-She combined her writing with a job as press officer for the Vienna "Volksoper", at the same time running her own literary agency.
+Urbanitzky was most productive in the 1920s, when many of her 32 (by 1943) novels were published in often rapid succession, with high print-runs.
+She combined her writing with a job as press officer for the Vienna Volksoper, at the same time running her own literary agency.
 She was also publishing the magazine "Roman der Millionen" (loosely, "Novel for the millions") which was intended to produce a first German-language translation of a fresh novel each month.
 Unfortunately the magazine ceased production after the appearance of just four editions, probably for financial reasons.
 Between 1925 and 1928 she worked as a contributing editor with the liberal-left daily newspaper, Der Tag.
 She was also working for the aggressively anti-Marxist Neues Wiener Journal.
 Her private circle reflected a growing political ambivalence.
 She was in regular contact with high-profile members of the populist-nationalist faction, such as Arthur Trebitsch and Robert Hohlbaum, but her friends also included liberal authors - both Jewish and non-Jewish - such as Richard Specht, Herwarth Walden, Nelly Sachs, Gertrud Isolani and Felix Salten.

 As the 1920s drew to a close Austria was badly impacted by the backwash from the Wall Street Crash.
 A return to widespread acute economic hardship was accompanied by a retreat from moderation on the political front.
 With politics in both Austria and Germany ever more polarised, Grete von Urbanitzky managed to sustain a strange level of political ambivalence in her novels.
 In 1931 and 1933 "Eine Frau erlebt die Welt" ("A Woman experiences the World") and "Karin und die Welt der Männer" ("Karin and the World of Men") were both highly successful in commercial terms.
 In stark contrast to the novels she was producing ten years earlier, neither can be unambiguously defined politically.
 Certainly both of them include clearly National Socialist position statements and both are sometimes seen as "confessional books", but they both entirely lack the strident racism that was characteristic of Austrian (and German) National Socialism at the time, and when it comes to plot development it is striking that, notably in the second of the two, fascist ideology is uncompromisingly subverted.